paulocv/metapop-behavioral/README.md

-# Epidemic simulation on metapopulation with behavioral responses
+# Epidemic simulation in metapopulations with behavioral responses
 Source code of the simulations used in the work: "Modeling the effects of social distancing on the large-scale spreading of diseases".

 Paper (Open Access): https://doi.org/10.1016/j.epidem.2022.100544